-Four models have been created for a new 5 MeV dipoles.
-Since a piece of 1006 magnet steel 3" x 11" x 8.6" can be obtained the fourth model can be built in just two pieces to provide a very flat field spectrometer magnet if toleranced properly and fabricated to tolerance.
+Three models have been created for new 5 MeV dipoles.
+If a piece of 1006 magnet steel 3" x 10" x 8" can be obtained the third model can be built in just two pieces to provide a very flat field spectrometer magnet if toleranced properly and fabricated to tolerance.